 Getting a flat share in Berlin is pretty much the number one priority for a lot of us.
 For some, it’s also about finding a social life as much as a roof, or else a stepping stone for their own place one day.

+For others, there is simply no other choice.
 We don’t have the money, we don’t have the time and we don’t have the papers!
 So the best solution is to find a nice flat share in Berlin with friendly room mates.
-It is often a great way to save some cash and meet cool people within days.

 A flat share is called WG (pronounced “VayGay”), short for “Wohnungsgemeinschaft”.
-It is very popular in Berlin, since many young people with limited budgets are living here.
-It shouldn’t be too difficult for you to find one from the moment you are tat bit friendly and tidy person.
+It is as popular as ever in the city.
+It shouldn’t be too difficult for you to find one from the moment you are tat bit organized.

 The best way for you to find a flat share in Berlin is certainly through your own network.
 If you are interested in Berlin in the first place, it’s probably through a connection you have already here.
 It is the best place to start investigating.

 If you are coming to Berlin to work for a specific company, be sure to check that it doesn’t offer relocating services for foreigners.
 It could also be part of your benefit package.

 If you are coming as a student to one of the universities, it could also be the best way for you to start looking for a flat share in Berlin.
 Many of those universities have a international office where many international students meet and find an accommodation solution together.

 If you attend a language course in Berlin, talk about your current search with your fellow students.
 Chances are that they are in the process of looking too, or heard a good tip.